Luxury Hotels in Positano: Exceptional Places to Stay on the Amalfi Coast

 Is Positano worth booking a luxury hotel?

-Yes — if the hotel gives you space, restraint, or separation the town itself doesn’t.
+Yes — if the hotel gives you space, restraint, or separation, the town itself doesn’t.

 Which luxury hotels feel the most exclusive?